esl/jekyll-codesync-global/_posts/blog-posts/2018-12-12-day-12-subterranean-sustainability-advent-of-code-2018.md

 ---
 title: Day 12: Subterranean Sustainability - Advent of Code 2018
-abstract: I did the Advent of Code 2018 day 12 challenge in Erlang!
+abstract: "I did the Advent of Code 2018 day 12 challenge in Erlang!
 Parts one and two are as follows:
+"
 image: /images/Day 12.png
 speaker_id: stavros-aronis
 type: article